Blackberry yoghurt chia parfait in a jar

 Instructions

-Prep the chia yoghurt pudding:
+Prep the chia yogurt pudding:

 • Let it sit for 10–15 minutes.